Review of the Wildhorn Outfitters Seaview 180 Degree V2 Snorkel Mask

 The snorkel is also shaped differently on top.
 This optimizes the position of the air intake above the water.
 As you’d expect, it’s a top-dry snorkel design that prevents water from getting into the mask and breathing chamber.

 Having the position of the air intake optimized does improve the overall snorkeling experience a lot.
 Your position in the water is better and you get more relaxed.
-Snorkels on top of the mask do at times lead the snorkeler to keep the head held up instead of straight in the water.
+Snorkels on top of the snorkel mask do at times lead the snorkeler to keep the head held up instead of straight in the water.

 The Seaview 180 V2 does in our opinion a better job to encourage to hold the head steady in the water.
 While the snorkel is longer which usually requires more effort to breathe in and out, Wildhorn Outfitters in this case also made it larger.
-This in combination with the unique design provide a better airflow than the typical full-face mask.
+This in combination with the unique design provides a better airflow than the typical full-face mask.

 Keeping the water out

 The original Seaview 180 was great at keeping the inside dry.
 If you got the right size mask you most always did not get water into the mask.
-The snorkel had a mechanism to keep water out and the mask itself has a silicone skirt that produces a tight seal with your skin.
+The snorkel had a mechanism to keep water out and the mask itself has a hypoallergenic silicone skirt that produces a tight seal with your skin.

-The V2 takes it a step further.
+The V2 snorkel mask takes it a step further.
 We already mentioned that the snorkel position is optimized which, in combination with the dry valve, prevents more water in a wider range of positions and situations to enter your mask that way.

-In our opinion none of the other available masks at this time even stands a chance to beat the Seaview 180 V2.
+In our opinion, none of the other available masks at this time even stands a chance to beat the Seaview 180 V2.
 The airflow is superb and keeps your visibility at a maximum.

 Optimized Camera Mount